Ash329/slipstream-rust/docs/design.md

 per-connection queues.
 UDP receive/send and TCP accept/read/write are handled by separate tasks, with bounded channels used to limit memory growth under load.

+## Rust vs C behavior notes

+- The Rust client clamps active DNS polling sleeps to `DNS_POLL_SLICE_US` (50 ms), even if picoquic suggests a longer wake delay.
+This may differ from the C client's timing and can affect poll cadence under load.

 ## Safety and shutdown

 - CLI validation enforces required flags and valid host:port parsing.